 Automatic members of TUM Graduate School and scholarship holders (FGZ MW has to create the application manually, please get in contact with the responsible person) can create their Voucher on DocGS under "Reimbursement: International activities".

 Here you can find the Internationalisierungsmaßnahmen, that are funded.

 Required documents for Doctoral candidates that are TUM research and teaching associates

-- Service/continuing education approval and disbursement order from the relevant travel expense office
+- Business/education trip approval and reimbursement application from the relevant travel expense office

 - Application for TUM-GS internationalization support, which requires prior approval from the relevant Graduate Center